Markitus/UOC_PG_2022_23/PAC2/README.md

 ```c
 bool CheckCollisionRecs(Rectangle rec1, Rectangle rec2);    // Check collision between rectangles
 ```

+### Lesson 07: Collision detection

+*Lesson code file to review: [07_Sprite animation.c](lessons/07_Sprite animation.c)*

+We will simulate an animation from a Sprite. the timeline will give ys total control over frames.

 ## Getting help
 We strongly encourage you using the online [raylib forum](http://forum.raylib.com) to discuss challenges with other students.
 However, we recommend not to look at any source code written by other students or share your source code with others **while working on the challenge**.